And if hour number one is any indication, this rodeo is on.

 Okay.

-No, it's it's basically a story that is about his ability to be involved in the ambitious day-to-day operation of the uh of the company uh versus something he's not gonna be just a figurehead or anything, but uh being CEO requires an enormous amount of diligence and travel and work and nose to the grindstone that it appears he just might not be able to do anymore.
+He's not going to be just a figurehead or anything, but being CEO requires an enormous amount of diligence and travel and work and nose to the grindstone that it appears he just might not be able to do anymore.

-Steve Jobs is fifty-six, uh pancreatic cancer is what it appears we're looking at here.
+Pancreatic cancer is what it appears we're looking at here.

-iPods, iPads changing the world of computers.
+iPods, iPads, changing the world of computers.

 And it's attributed to Tom Clancy.